oauth-wg/oauth-selective-disclosure-jwt/main.md

 (Line breaks for presentation only.)
 ## Presentation Format

-The SD-JWT and the SD-JWT Release can be combined into one document using `.` as a separator (here for Example 1):
+The SD-JWT and the SD-JWT-R can be combined into one document using `.` as a separator (here for Example 1):

 {#example-simple-release-combined}
 ```